 What Type of Injuries or Illnesses Qualify?

 No matter what your occupation, injuries are possible in the workplace.
-Idaho Falls is home to a large mining and production industry, both of which are often dangerous professions which can lead to obvious injuries.
+Idaho Falls is home to a large mining and production industry, both of which are often dangerous professions that can lead to obvious injuries.
 The city is also home to a significant number of healthcare and management jobs, too, which can lead to injuries which, although different, are still significant.

 Common injuries in labor-intensive jobs such as mining and production at companies such as Melaleuca, Inc. and INL Contractors include: